sagirumati/DynareR/README.md

-gretlR Package: Integration of R and gretl
+DynareR Package: Integration of R and Dynare
 ================
 Sagiru Mati (PhD)

-# About gretlR
+# About DynareR

 DynareR is an R package that can run `Dynare` program from R Markdown.

+# Requirements

+Users need the following in order to knit this document:

+* Dynare 4.6.1 or above

+* Octave 5.2.0 or above

 # Installation